-We maintain an allowance for loan losses at an amount estimated to equal all credit losses incurred in our loan portfolio that are both probable and reasonable to estimate at a balance sheet date.
-Our determination as to the classification of our assets and the amount of our loss allowances is subject to review by bank regulators, who can require that we establish additional loss allowances.
+We maintain an allowance for loan losses at an amount estimated to equal all credit losses incurred in our loan portfolio that are both probable and can be reasonably estimated at a balance sheet date.
+Our determination as to the classification of our assets and the amount of our loan loss allowance is subject to review by bank regulators, who can require that we establish additional loss allowances.
 We regularly review our asset portfolio to determine whether any assets require classification in accordance with applicable regulations.
-On the basis of our review of our assets at December 31, 2019, we had substandard assets of \$1.1 million, loss assets of \$1,000 and no doubtful assets.
+On the basis of our review of our assets at December 31, 2020, we had substandard assets of \$4.6 million and no loss or doubtful assets.
+Substandard assets at December 31, 2020 included \$664,000 of troubled debt restructurings and \$3.9 million of nonperforming loans.
+At December 31, 2019 we had substandard assets of \$1.1 million, loss assets of \$1,000 and no doubtful assets.
 Substandard assets at December 31, 2019 included \$788,000 of troubled debt restructurings and \$360,000 of nonperforming loans.
-At December 31, 2018, we had \$3.0 million of substandard assets and no doubtful or loss assets.
-Substandard assets at December 31, 2018 included \$1.3 million of troubled debt restructurings, \$1.7 million of nonperforming loans and \$75,000 of trust preferred securities.
 We classify any loan that is delinquent 90 days or more as substandard.
 Loans which have been delinquent for fewer days may also be classified as substandard.

 In addition to classifying assets as substandard, doubtful or loss, we also categorize assets as special mention.
 A special mention asset has potential weaknesses that deserve management's close attention.
 If left uncorrected, these potential weaknesses may result in the deterioration of the repayment prospects for the asset or in the Bank's credit position at some future date.
 We designate any loan that is 30 to 89 days delinquent as special mention.
 Loans which have been delinquent for fewer days may also be categorized as special mention.
-At December 31, 2019 and 2018, special mention assets were \$973,000 and \$433,000, respectively.
+At December 31, 2020 and 2019, special mention assets were \$507,000 and \$973,000, respectively.